Step your data up to the next level, by moving it from a spreadsheet to a database!

 Welcome along!
 Let's take a look at where we're going with this course, including the key steps, and a sneak preview of where we're going to arrive at the end.

-If you simply want your data to exist in a database, then it's possible to just dump it from one place to another.
-This is a simple solution, but there are big reasons why it's not a good idea...
+If you simply want your data to exist in a database, then it's possible to just dump it from one place to another - and it can be done in just 30 seconds!
+This is a quick and simple solution, but there are big reasons why it may not be a good idea...

 At the heart of this course is a plan to create a new relational database which will hold your existing data, and then move your data into it.
 But before we can do that, we need to take a step back and make sure we're completely clear on the fundamental question of what a relational database actually is.